iamfatihay/todo-task/README.md

 todo.gif:                            A GIF related to the project

 ```
-## Expected Outcomes
+## **Expected Outcomes**
 <div >
 <img width="660px" src="./todo.gif"/>
 </div>

-## Technologies and Libraries
+## **Technologies and Libraries**
+This project utilizes the following technologies and libraries:

+### **Backend**:

+- Django: A high-level Python web framework for building web applications.
-- <span style="font-size: larger;">**React.js**</span>: A powerful JavaScript library for building interactive user interfaces.
+- Django REST framework: A powerful and flexible toolkit for building Web APIs.
+- SQLite: A lightweight, serverless, and self-contained relational database.
+### **Frontend**:

-- <span style="font-size: larger;">**Redux**</span>: A predictable state management library for managing complex application states.
+- React: A JavaScript library for building user interfaces.
-- <span style="font-size: larger;">**Axios**</span>: A popular HTTP client for making API requests and handling responses.
+- Axios: A promise-based HTTP client for making requests to APIs.
-- <span style="font-size: larger;">**Tailwind CSS**</span>: A highly customizable CSS framework for creating stunning designs with minimal effort.
-- <span style="font-size: larger;">**React Router**</span>: A popular routing library for React applications, allowing for dynamic and intuitive navigation between different pages within the application.
-- <span style="font-size: larger;">**Formik and Yup**</span>: Powerful JavaScript libraries used for form management and validation.
-Yup is used to define validation schemas for form data, specifying the expected shape and constraints.
-On the other hand, Formik simplifies form state management, submission handling, and validation.
-Together, they ensure robust form validation and streamlined form handling for user input data.
-- <span style="font-size: larger;">**Custom Hooks**</span>: Custom hooks have been implemented to encapsulate reusable logic and improve code organization and reusability.
-These custom hooks include:

-    - **useAuthCall**: A custom hook that handles authentication-related API calls and state management.
-    - **useAxios**: A custom hook that simplifies making HTTP requests using Axios and manages the loading and error states.
-    - **useStockCall**: A custom hook that encapsulates the logic for making stock-related API calls and managing the stock-related states.
+- react-toastify: A library for adding toast notifications to React applications.
+### **Development and Collaboration**:

+- GitHub: A web-based platform for version control and collaboration that hosts your project's repository.
+### **Docker**:

+- Docker: A platform for developing, shipping, and running applications in containers.
+### **Version Control**:

+- Git: A distributed version control system used for tracking changes in your project.
+### **Package Management**:

+- npm: The Node.js package manager used for managing frontend dependencies.
+- pip: A package manager for Python used for managing backend dependencies.
+### **Other Tools**:

+- Docker Compose: A tool for defining and running multi-container Docker applications.
+- Visual Studio Code: A code editor used for development.

-## Usage with Docker
+## **Usage with Docker**
 1. Install Docker Desktop and open if not already installed.
 2. Open the terminal.
 3. Pull the backend docker image: